 A global chemical company wanted to expand their lubricant testing portfolio to take advantage of their development in ultra-low-viscosity driveline fluids.
 A project was initiated to investigate the potential for investment in a new driveline test rig.
 Due to the size of the investment, a formal project ROI was requested.

-The project team analysed all associated project costs, including lost revenue from service disruption during the build and installation of the new test rig, hiring and training costs for operators, and commissioning and calibration costs.
+The project team analyzed all associated project costs, including lost revenue from service disruption during the build and installation of the new test rig, hiring and training costs for operators, and commissioning and calibration costs.
 Business gains were assessed with the number of new customers and volumes of tests that could be completed per annum with assumed run rates and test charge rates.

 The ROI period was set at five years and included asset depreciation calculations.
-The project was forecast at a positive ROI at 3 years and 15% @ 5 years, which secured the investment from the executive board and the test rig project was authorised.
+The project was forecast at a positive ROI at 3 years and 15% @ 5 years, which secured the investment from the executive board and the test rig project was authorized.

 3 best practices when thinking about project ROI